CS130-W20/team-A1/README.md

 ### Testing instructions
+- You can refer to our [testreadme](https://github.com/CS130-W20/team-A1/blob/master/server/testreadme.md) for a complete list of testing scenarios and specific details
 - To unit test the backend type `cd server && pytest`.
 Note you must install `pytest` beforehand.
 - To unit test the Internal Query API type `pytest server/test_query.py`.
 However this will only test your local and not our remote.
 - To perform mutation testing you can type `cd server && mut.py --target GameManager --unit-test test_mutation -m && cd ..`.